use-inkubator/Ecosystem-Grants/applications/lotto.md

 #### Game 2

 This game is an evolution of the first one.
-The user has several tries to find the mysterious number and the smart contract will give a clue (plus or minus) to find it.
+The user has several tries to find the mystery number and the smart contract will give a clue (plus or minus) to find it.
 Again, the user is rewarded if they find it.
 We will use the treasury of the Lucky's Team to fund the rewards for this game.
 The first round will be open to all users.